Nerwyn/service-call-tile-feature/README.md

 | autofill_entity_id | boolean               | Whether to autofill the `entity_id` of the tile feature and the service call data/target if no entity, device, or area ID is provided.
 Defaults to true. |
 | confirmation       | boolean, Confirmation | Opens a browser popup asking you to confirm your action.                                                                                                 |

 By default type will be `button`.
 If you're using an older version of this feature it may not be present but will still default to `button`.
-Currently `slider` is also supported.
+Currently `slider` and `selector` are also supported.

-As of now `value_attribute` is only important for sliders, as it uses this field to determine the slider's default value on render.
+The `value_attribute` field is to set which entity attribute the feature should use for it's value, if not the default entity state.
+For sliders this field is used to determine the it's default value on render.
+For selectors this field is used for determining which option is currently selected.
 It can also be used for `VALUE` string interpolation as described below.

 If you find that the autofilling of the entity ID in the service call or tile feature value is causing issues, setting `autofill_entity_id` to `false` may help.
 Just remember to set the entity ID of the tile feature and the entity, device, or area ID of the service call target.